neelsoumya/neelsoumya/README.md

 I analyze complex problems and implement new statistical and machine learning techniques for deriving insights from large amounts of data.

+I work at the intersection of complex systems and explainable Artificial Intelligence.

 I have worked in the experimental sciences, clinical, financial and healthcare domains.
 I have also worked in industry and was domain certified in finance and mortgage.